 134) Boys II Mensa (S1E6)

 Cory cheats on a school IQ test and gets the highest score in district history.
-Mr. Feeny, of course, knows he cheated but decides to play along by sending a representative from a school for gifted children to his home.
+Mr. Feeny knows he cheated but decides to play along by sending a representative from a school for gifted children to his home.
 At first, Cory tries to act like a genius but comes clean when he realizes that he’d have to switch schools.

 135) Class Pre-Union (S1E9)